makingsounds/sounds/README.md

 4. Use the selection tool to "delete" and to "copy" and "paste" your files.
 5. Cut your music track down to about 5-8 seconds by selecting and deleting extra length of the file.
-6. Use "cut" and "paste" to move your titel and tag-line sound files around to have them play at different times.
+6. Use "cut" and "paste" to move your title and tag-line sound files around to have them play at different times when you click play.
 ```

 After you've edited your sound files and moved them around to get a 5-8 second title-sequence that you're happy with,